elasticio/elasticio.github.io/_guides/managing-oauth-clients.md

 #### Creating OAuth Clients

 You can create one OAuth client per component in a tenant.
+Also, OAuth client can only be defined for a component that exists in the tenant, and is visible.

 To create OAuth clients, we will use the following API request: